onsenturk/VNet-Hub-Spoke-Peering/README.md

 - **Connectivity tests**: Use Azure Network Watcher (Test-AzNetworkWatcherConnectivity) or VM-based tests to verify that traffic between spokes traverses the firewalls successfully.
 - **Route checks**: Confirm that both spoke subnets are associated with the generated route tables and that effective routes point to the firewall private IP.
+- **Firewall subnet routes**: Ensure the `AzureFirewallSubnet` shows the custom route table with the Internet and remote-firewall routes (omit if the platform rejects the association).
 - **Subnet delegation**: Run az network vnet subnet show to ensure the data subnet is delegated to PostgreSQL Flexible Server.
 - **Firewall health**: Review firewall provisioning state and consider attaching diagnostic settings for logging.